Moran98/word-cloud/README.md

 # Word Cloud Generator

-Overview
-Word
--
-clouds are
-a
-mechanism for creating a
-visual representation
-of
-text
-and are used to display
-a visual summary of the most prominent words used on a web page, a news forum or a social media web site.
-A word
--
-cloud is comprised of a set of tags, with each tag representing a single word.
-The prominence of a word is typically estimated from its occurrence frequency in a text and is visualised using a large font size or different font colour.
+This is my submission for Data Structures and Algorithms project "Word Cloud".
+For this project we had to create a visual representation of text using the users input of a URL and the limit of words they would like to have displayed.
+The visual representation also ignored specific words which were taken from a file.